Church Wellesley Update

 There will be no opportunity for community consultation until a developer purchases the properties and submits a development proposal.

-Originate Developments has released a pre-application proposal for a 58-storey, 690 unit condo tower at 102-120 Earl Place and 561 Jarvis Street.
+Originate Developments has submitted a proposal for a 58-storey, 690 unit condo tower at 102-120 Earl Place and 561 Jarvis Street.

 The new building would replace a block of ten three-storey condominium townhomes on Earl Street as well as the three-storey rental apartment block at 561 Jarvis Street.